Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Results and Discussions

-We evaluate the performance of the proposed methods and various baselines using semantic relevance and character-level diversity mentioned earlier.

-\subsubsection{Main Results}
+\subsection{Main Results}

-The results for generating 20 questions are presented in Table \ref{table:experiment1}.
-Most methods demonstrate a high precision score, indicating that the generated questions maintain strong semantic consistency with the source question.
-In contrast, baseline methods perform poorly in terms of recall, implying that the generated questions are largely constrained within a small semantic space around the source question.
-Fine-tuning LLM with a naive one-to-one objective (ChatGLM2-FT) leads to an enhancement in semantic diversity of $0.8141$, with a notable improvement of $0.04$ compared to the best-performing baseline methods.
-This underscores the importance of domain knowledge.
-Integrating the one-to-many training objective results in a higher recall score of $0.8377$, demonstrating its capability of producing semantically more diverse questions.
-Methods that rely on the in-context learning capability, i.e., zero-shot and few-shot, exhibit poor performance in both precision and recall, primarily due to their limited knowledge of the specific task.
+Table \ref{table:experiment1} presents results for generating 20 similar questions.
+Most methods achieve high precision, with generated questions closely aligning with source semantics.
+However, baseline methods show low recall, indicating limited diversity as a key challenge in SQG.
+Static in-context learning methods underperform in both precision and recall due to irrelevant demonstrations.
+Fine-tuning with a one-to-one objective (ChatGLM2-FT) improves recall while maintaining precision, demonstrating the value of task-specific adaptation.
+The proposed one-to-many training objective (Context-Aware) enhances both precision and recall, and the Intention-Enhanced method further improves diversity and relevance.
+The inclusion of dynamic demonstration selection achieves state-of-the-art performance, surpassing zero-shot methods.

+Human evaluation shows that general-purpose text-generation models, SimBERT and RoFormer-Sim, perform poorly, with only 20\% of generated questions meeting the acceptance criteria.
+ChatGLM2-FT improves this to 37.9\%, but still remains largely redundant and fails to meet practical needs.
+While the Context-Aware method excels in quantitative metrics, its impact on the acceptance ratio is modest.
+Introducing the customer's intention via the source answer significantly broadens the space of exploration, resulting in the largest number of usable similar questions.
+This emphasizes the importance of contextual information in improving relevance and diversity.

-Regarding character-level diversity, fine-tuned methods, ChatGLM2-FT, and proposed batch generation methods exhibit higher Distinct scores compared to SimBERT, RoFORMER-Sim and ChatGLM2 (Few-Shot).
-ChatGLM2 (Zero-Shot) achieves the highest Distinct score but at the expense of reduced semantic consistency, primarily due to its unconditioned generation process.
+Finally, character-level diversity shows that ChatGLM2-FT and the proposed methods outperform SimBERT, RoFormer-Sim, and ChatGLM2 (Few-Shot) in Distinct scores.
+Although the zero-shot ChatGLM2 achieves the highest Distinct score, it sacrifices consistency, as reflected in its low precision score due to the unconditioned generation process, which is not an ideal behavior.

-The intention-enhanced batch generation method does not yield a substantial improvement in these two metrics.
-This is primarily attributed to the constrained availability of reference questions, coupled with the fact that these metrics overlook word-level fluency and correlation to the answer.
-However, the qualitative evaluation later provides compelling evidence that intention significantly enhances the overall quality of the generated questions.

-\subsubsection{Performance vs. the Number of Generated Questions}
+\subsection{Performance vs. the Number of Generated Questions}